4 Introduction to Microbial Genomics

 • Any sequence not included, within a margin of variation, will not be captured.

-• Will not generate any data with regards to the host or the rest of the microbial community (in fact that is the point).
+• Will not generate any data with regard to the host or the rest of the microbial community (in fact, that is the point).

 4.4 Validating the Presence of Organisms of Interest

-For ancient DNA, the validation will often consist of three steps:
+For ancient DNA, the taxon validation will often consist of three steps:

-1. Authentication of the data as aDNA using deamination signatures.
+1. Authentication of the data as aDNA using deamination signatures and fragment lengths.

-2. Comparative or competitive mappings to relevant reference sequences (target organism and closely related environmental/commensal species).
+2. Comparative or competitive mappings to relevant reference sequences (target organism and closely related pathogenic/environmental/commensal species).

 3. Identification of intervals specific to the target species or sub-species.